 The Buffalo Theory

+(Update - I recently discovered that this Cheers episode "Buffalo Theory" is a widely accepted misunderstanding.
+Cliff never actually said this during the show.
 Still, this scenario fits Cliff's character so well, I have no problem visualizing the scene.)

 an episode of "Cheers," Cliff Clavin, the trivia-spouting, quirky,